ipikuka/next-mdx-remote/README.md

 ## Examples:

-Need a playground with single page web application. (a PR is wellcome :))
+Need a playground with single page web application. _(PR is wellcome)_

 ## Types